for-giobbe/phy/Building a Tree in a BI Framework .md

 search = greedy;
 ```

-As anticipated before, we are running this analysis on CIPRESS For this reason, we need to specify ```infile.phy``` as the alignment,
+As anticipated before, we will be running this analysis on CIPRESS.
+For this reason, we need to specify ```infile.phy``` as the alignment,
-independently to whichever name we chose for our alignment: this is due to how CIPRESS handles the processes and files.
+independently to whichever name we chose for it: this is due to how CIPRESS handles the processes and files.
 We can then upload the ```.cfg``` and ```.phy``` and launch the analysis.
 If you need them you can find mine respectively
 [here](https://github.com/for-giobbe/phy/blob/master/examples/concatenation.phy) and
 [here](https://github.com/for-giobbe/phy/blob/master/examples/gene_and_codon_PF2.cfg).

 As you can see CIPRESS is providing us with an almost perfect 1:1 trasposition of the program running,
 including the standard output, error and intermediate files!
 When the analysis is finished download the ```analysis.zip``` folder and
 open the ```best_scheme.txt```.
-As you can see this file contains similar information to ModelFinder:
+This file contains similar information to ModelFinder:

 ```
 Best partitioning scheme